withcenter/fireflow/README.md

   - In the chat room, it uses the `ChatRoomMessages` custom widget with the reference of `chatRoomDocument`.
   - If a chat room document reference is given to fireflow ChatRoomMessages widget, it is considered as group chat.

 ### How to list my chat rooms

-Get the chat rooms that have the login user’s document reference in the `userDocumentReferences` field.
+Get the chat rooms that have the logged in user’s document reference in the `userDocumentReferences` field.

-To get the list the chat rooms
+To get the list of chat rooms
 1. Add ListView (or Column)
 2. Add Backend Query
    1. Choose `chat_rooms` on Collection.